May 20, 2021 • 3 min read

 Tournaments can be chaotic, and if you happen to run them, it’s your responsibility to keep everything under control.
-With schedules and locations changing by the minute, here are three common pitfalls to avoid this tournament season.
+As Memorial Day Weekend and other summer tournaments approach, we thought now would be a great time to go through some quick tips to avoid three common pitfalls this tournament season.

 “We’re never coming back to this tournament.”
 For a tournament organizer, that’s about the worst comment you can hear, and you won’t want the sentiment to spread.
 It usually happens due to disorganization–whether from scheduling snafu’s, not enough volunteers or staff to help keep things running smoothly, or location mishaps.